gaitovrat/Graph_Sampling/README.md

 poetry build
 pip install dist/graph_sampling-0.0.2-py3-none-any.whl
 ```
-Or you can download it from releases.
+Or you can download whl file from releases.

 ### Usage